Anyone who has been to a Nick Cave and The Bad Seeds’ concert will know it’s an experience like no other.

 And even though everything has probably already been written about Nick Cave’s performances with his equally famous band, I feel like I need to put my two cents into the review mix.
 Because – believe it or not – it was my first time seeing the artist live.

 PART 118 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE / THE SILLY & GREEN PROJECT
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 So here’s what happened.